brightway-lca/brightway2/docs/installation.rst

 .. code-block:: bash

-    chmod +x Downloads/Miniconda3-latest-MacOSX-x86_64.sh
+    chmod +x ~/Downloads/Miniconda3-latest-MacOSX-x86_64.sh

-(or whatever version you have; should adjust path as well)
+(or whatever version you have; you should probably adjust the path as well)

 2. Run the Miniconda installer.
 Make it your default python.